What Is A Constructive Dismissal?

 Your authority was removed — management responsibilities, direct reports, or decision-making power taken away without justification.

 Step 1 — Tell us what changed.
-We listen carefully to everything your employer did: when it happened, how it happened and how it affected you.
+We listen carefully to your story with the goal of identifying the problematic conduct.

 Step 2 — We make an assessment.
 Not every difficult workplace situation is a constructive dismissal.
 We give you an honest assessment based on the law.